-When it comes to the art of being a professional DJ, the creation of songs is probably one of the most challenging process.
+When it comes to the art of being a professional DJ, the creation of songs is probably one of the most challenging processes.

-Each song goes through three phases: recording, mixing and mastering, and always in that order.
-We can all imagine what recording is like, but the line between mixing and mastering seems very thin.
+Each song goes through three phases: recording, mixing and mastering – always in that order.
+We can all imagine what recording is like, but the line between mixing and mastering is very thin.

 What is mixing?

 Mixing is the beginning of the post-production process.
 Once you have written, recorded and produced your music, it’s time for mixing.